-We also require that sub-advisors of our Funds adhere to the PRI by becoming signatories.
+We also require that sub-advisors of our funds adhere to the PRI by becoming signatories.

-For more information, please see our Sustainable Investing Policy, available on our website at https://www.mackenzieinvestments.com/content/dam/mackenzie/e n/mutual-funds/mi-sustainable-investing-policy-en.pdf which sets out our overall approach to sustainable investing.
+For more information, please see our Sustainable Investing Policy, available on our website at Sustainability policies and reporting | Mackenzie Investments which sets out our overall approach to sustainable investing.